d1no-ika/d1no-ika/README.md

 my strawpage has more info abt me, but im currently fixated on umamusume and pokemon! i also have outfits based on splatoon/coroika and bfdi

-umamusume fans pls interact!! very fixated on the game at the moment,, my current favs are shinko windy and mayano top gun!
+umamusume fans pls interact (not forcing.. obviously ^^)!! very fixated on the game at the moment,, my current favs are shinko windy and mayano top gun!